hbc/NGS_Data_Analysis_Course/sessionI/README.md

+### Session I: Introduction to UNIX, Orchestra and NGS Data Analysis

-###This directory contains all materials for the NGS Data Analysis Course for Session I.
+This directory contains all materials for the NGS Data Analysis Course for Session I.

  **The following folders can be found within this directory:**

 - ***img***: contains all images used in the lessons for this session